David Oyedepo: Christian Ministry

-Agency (WMA); the global missionary arm of the church's operations, Dominion Publishing House; the publishing arm of the church, Covenant University, and the Social Development Missions projects – made up of hospitals, maternity homes, schools, etc.
+Nigerian pastor Korede Komaiya served under Oyedepo at Winners' Chapel before establishing The Master's Place International Church.

 Oyedepo has criticised corruption in Africa as a whole and poor leadership in government.

-He was also a critic of Nigeria's former president Muhammadu Buhari.
+He was a critic of Nigeria's former president Muhammadu Buhari.

 Book publishing

 Oyedepo's church operates its own publishing house called Dominion Publishing House (DPH), commissioned on 5 December 1992, which has published over 70 Christian, inspirational and motivational books, mini-books, magazines and other resources.

+Controversies

+In 2014 Oyedepo was banned from entering the UK because of fraud stemming from monies donated to his UK church brances for charitable purposes were funneled to Nigeria to fund the preacher’s flamboyant lifestyle.

+In 2021, a dismissed pastor named Peter Godwin publicly claimed that the church fired over 40 pastors for not generating sufficient income.